cncf/k8s-conformance/terms-conditions/Certified_Kubernetes_Terms.md

 1. determine those of its goods and services with which it intends to use with the Certified Kubernetes Marks and Participant Kubernetes Combinations;
 2. confirm through self-testing that those goods and services are Qualifying Offerings, as described herein;
-3. submit to The Linux Foundation a signed Participation Form, designating the applicable Qualifying Offerings and Participant Kubernetes Combinations and accepting the terms and conditions of the Conformance Program;
+3. submit to The Linux Foundation a signed Participation Form (by email to [conformance@cncf.io](mailto:conformance@cncf.io) or other method made available by The Linux Foundation), designating the applicable Qualifying Offerings and Participant Kubernetes Combinations and accepting the terms and conditions of the Conformance Program;
 4. submit to the Cloud Native Computing Foundation ("CNCF") the successfully-passing self-testing results for the Qualifying Offerings, and have the results accepted by CNCF;
 5. pay fees (if any) required for its participation in the Conformance Program; and
-6. continue to abide by the terms and conditions of the Conformance Program, including subsequent re-testing as described herein, throughout the period of the Participant’s use of the Certified Kubernetes Marks and Participant Kubernetes Combinations.
+6. abide by the terms and conditions of the Conformance Program, including subsequent re-testing as described herein, throughout the period of the Participant’s use of the Certified Kubernetes Marks and Participant Kubernetes Combinations.

 Members of CNCF and non-profit organizations will not be charged fees to participate in the Conformance Program.
 Other potential Participants should contact CNCF for more information about participation fees.

 #### Qualifying Offerings and Self-Testing

 _Eligible Versions_.
-A Qualifying Offering may be initially self-certified for (1) the then-current minor (x.y) official release of Kubernetes, and (2) the immediately-preceding minor (x.y-1) official release of Kubernetes; in each case, provided that CNCF has made available a testing evaluation program for that version of Kubernetes.
+A Qualifying Offering may be initially self-certified for (1) the then-current minor (x.y) official release of Kubernetes, and (2) the immediately-preceding minor (x.y-1) official release of Kubernetes; provided, in each case, that CNCF has made available a testing evaluation program for that version of Kubernetes.

 Example: Following the release of Kubernetes v1.10, a new Qualifying Offering may be initially self-certified for Kubernetes v1.10 or v1.9, but not for v1.8.